 Langeland is densely packed with Danish culture.
 Rudkøbing is an old-time Dutch windmill.
-Bagenkop, a small harbor town, is a delightful commercial center with artisan-stocked shops, restaurants and a church from the Middle Ages.
+Bagenkop, a small harbor town, is a delightful commercial center with artisan-stocked shops, restaurants and a hundred years old church.

 Tranekaer is a 12th-century castle with glorious surrounding parks, and the owners, a real-life count and countess, offer public tours in June and July.
 Egeskov, Europe’s best-preserved Renaissance water castle, is just a short drive away in Funen.
 For military buffs, the Cold War museum Langelandsfort, is also a must.

 Are the kids coming?
 Skovsgård is a family-friendly manor farm owned by Danmarks Naturfond and open to the public between May and September.
 Part museum and part self-serve science camp, Skovsgård offers tours, fishing activities and a microscope station for curious minds of all ages.

 Known as Denmark’s largest garden party, Langelandsfestivalen is week-long food, craft, and music festival the last week of July.
 Great for the entire gang, parents drop kids off at the camp area and then spend some hours sampling local foods, spirits and music acts.
 Over 30,000 people descend on Langelandsfestivalen each year.